rodneyshupe/Cookbook/Recipes/Desserts/BananasFoster.rst

 - 1 cup brown sugar
 - 1/2 teaspoon cinnamon
 - 2 tablespoons banana liqueur (optional)
+- 4 bananas, cut in half lengthwise, then halved
 - 1/4 cup rum or brandy
-- 4 bananas, cut in half lengthwise, then halved
 - 4 scoops vanilla ice cream

 Directions
 ----------

-1. Combine the butter, sugar, and cinnamon in a flambe pan or skillet.
-   Place the pan over low heat either on an alcohol burner or on top of the stove, and cook, stirring, until the sugar dissolves.
+1. Combine butter, sugar, and cinnamon in a flambe pan or skillet; place over low heat on an alcohol burner or the stove and cook, stirring, until the sugar dissolves.
-2. Stir in the banana liqueur, then place the bananas in the pan.
-When the banana sections soften and begin to brown, carefully add the rum.
+2. Stir in the banana liqueur, then place the bananas in the pan; when the sections soften and begin to brown, carefully add the rum.
-3. Continue to cook the sauce until the rum is hot, then tip the pan slightly to ignite the rum.
+3. Cook until the rum is hot, then tip the pan slightly to ignite it.
-4. When the flames subside, lift the bananas out of the pan and place four pieces over each portion of ice cream.
-Generously spoon warm sauce over the top of the ice cream and serve immediately.
+4. When the flames subside, lift the bananas out and place four pieces over each portion of ice cream; spoon warm sauce generously over the top and serve immediately.

 Variations
 ----------

 Substitute brandy for rum (and even banana liqueur.)